Title

 19th-Century Manhattan Beach

-One of the oldest photographs of Manhattan Beach, featuring its swimmers.
+One of the oldest photographs of Manhattan Beach–showing a group of young swimmers.
 The sign behind them reads "Manhattan Beach Lake Shore Lots for Sale $300."

 Joseph I. Myerly Revitalizes the Manhattan Hotel

-In October 1900, Joseph I. Myerly of Des Moines (a lawyer and postmaster) formed the Manhattan Hotel and Land Company.
-Joseph and two of his sons were the primary incorporators.
-The company purchased the property with plans of renovating the hotel and building several house lots closer to the hotel.
+On October 15, 1900, Joseph I. Myerly of Des Moines purchased the hotel property from A. L. Campbell, Trustee of the Des Moines National Bank.
+Myerly, a lawyer and postmaster from Des Moines, formed the Manhattan Hotel and Land Company with his two sons as the primary incorporators.
+On December 10, 1900, the company received the property with plans of renovating the hotel and selling lots for cabin construction.
 Myerly hired Will A. Brown of Leon, Iowa as manager and his wife as hostess for many successful summers at the resort.

 By 1903, the hotel had accommodations for 250 guests, a new billiard hall, and a 300 ft long patio with a beautiful, panoramic view of West Lake Okoboji.
 There were also considerable improvements to the resort’s grounds, beach, boat landings, and a newly installed electric lighting plant.